the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 ### Arrays and Slices

-Arrays are a bedrock data strucuture for any programming language.
-Go arrays have contiguous blocks of memory with fixed capacity that store elemnts of the same type.
+Arrays are a bedrock data structure for any programming language.
+Go arrays have contiguous blocks of memory with fixed capacity that store elements of the same type.
 Arrays are one of a few generic types in Go.
 This means array elements can be of any type.
 Here is a little program that illustrates how to declare arrays:

 ```
 package main